-Based on my experience in registering a retail and wholesale business, I should say that registering your business here in the Philippines is quite simple but it may take roughly a month or two to fully accomplish (usually because of the long wait for our government to accomplish their end of the deal).
+Based on my experience in registering a retail and wholesale business, I should say that business registration here in the Philippines is quite simple but it may take roughly a month or two to fully accomplish.

 Here are some things to remember before registering a business in our country:

-- KNOW YOUR NEIGHBORS – For the Barangay Business Clearance, the government might require you to have your neighbors sign a certain document indicating that you will be setting up shop nearby.
-So… be kind to your neighbors. 🙂
+For the Barangay Business Registration Clearance, the government might require you to have your neighbours sign a certain document indicating that you will be setting up shop nearby.
+So… be kind to your neighbours. 🙂

-- PROVE THAT YOU’RE ALIVE! – Birth Cert, ID’s, NBI Clearance, Cedula.
+Birth Cert, ID’s, NBI Clearance, Cedula.
 Yeah, all the stuff you need when you’re applying for a Job.
 But in this case, you’re applying to be the employer.
-Beat that!
-Oh and by the way, it might be pretty much harder to register if you are a foreigner.
+Oh and by the way, it might be much harder to register if you are a foreigner.